dineshkumares/info_extraction_receipts/README.md

 The train, validation and test sets included:
 500 receipts for training, 63 receipts for validation, and 63 for testing.

+- The negative log likelihood loss [NLLLoss function](https://pytorch.org/docs/master/generated/torch.nn.NLLLoss.html) was used for learning.

-- Due to the imbalanced dataset, class weights were added to ensure proper learning of weights during backpropagation of the loss.
+Due to the imbalanced dataset, class weights were added to ensure proper learning of weights during backpropagation of the loss.
-- The negative log likelihood loss [NLLLoss function](https://pytorch.org/docs/master/generated/torch.nn.NLLLoss.html) was used with the following weights:

-Following were the weights used to handle the imbalance in the dataset. (as undefined is more)

 ```
 Class number distribution in the dataset: